Geeks in Phoenix

 I have written several articles on how to clone the drive in your Windows-based computer.
 But I have never written an article on what to do with the drive that you replaced.

-When it comes to the old drive, there are two options; reuse it or recycle it.
+Regarding the old SATA drive, there are two options: reuse or recycle it.
 Either way, you will need some additional hardware to utilize the old drive.

 To recycle it, you will need to erase all of the data on the drive.
 I like to encrypt the drive with BitLocker first, then perform a seven-pass DoD (Department of Defense) disk wipe.
 So even if someone were able to recover any data, it would still be encrypted.